-Choosing where to live in adulthood
+Choosing where to live

-Young adults with learning disabilities should be able to choose, as far as possible, how and where they want to live as they get older.
-For many people, living in their own home or in a small residential home, near their family and friends, will be the right decision.
+Adults with learning disabilities should be able to choose, as far as possible, how and where they want to live.
+For most people, living in their own home or in a small residential home, near their family and friends, will be the right decision.
 Housing should be available that people want to live in, with the support they need to live there.

-Families should be fully involved in making decisions, and should be offered genuine choices.
+Families should be fully involved in making decisions (unless the adult they care for is able to express a wish that their family should not be involved).
+They should be offered genuine choices.
 For example, families should not be put in a position of 'choosing' between coping at home without the support they need, or sending a family member away to residential care.